Updated May 2026 · 12-min read

 71–100 lb overweight$200–$400€150–€300

-Oversize (63–80 linear in)$150–$200€80–€200
+Oversize (63–80 in)$150–$200€80–€200

-Over 100 lb or 80 inUsually refused — must ship cargo
+Over 100 lb or 80 inUsually refused

-5. Sports equipment — golf, skis, snowboard, bike
+5. Sports equipment

 ItemTypical max sizeAirline policy

-Golf travel bag50 × 15 × 15 inCounts as one checked bag (usually free below 50 lb)
+Golf travel bag50 × 15 × 15 inOne checked bag (free under 50 lb)

-Ski bag + boot bagup to 80 linear inOne combined item; ~$100–$200 fee on many carriers
+Ski bag + boot bagup to 80 linear in~$100–$200 fee

 Snowboard bagup to 80 linear inSame as skis

-Bike box62 × 17 × 30 inOften $100–$300 each way
+Bike box62 × 17 × 30 in$100–$300 each way

 6. International route differences

-7. Five packing tips that actually save money
+7. Five tips that save money

 Written & reviewed by Marcus Hale